-The new Trade Practices and Consumer Protection Proclamation Ethiopia come into effect in Ethiopia in August 2010.
 The Trade Practices and Consumer Protection Authority is the regulatory body which also have judicial mandate, oversees the implementation of the law.
 The law regulates trade practices by protecting businesses from anti-competitive and unfair trade practices to ensure a competitive business environment.

 |Trade Competition and Consumer Protection Proclamation No. 813/2013||DOWNLOAD|

 The Ethiopian government has enacted the Trade Competition and Consumer Protection Proclamation No. 813/2013 (hereinafter the Proclamation) in order to protect consumers from misleading market conducts, and harmful goods and services.
 The law seeks to protect consumers by preventing the circulation of goods and services that could adversely affect the health and safety of consumers and ensuring their suitability for human consumption.
 It also tries to create the possibility that consumers get goods and services commensurate to the price they pay.
 Accordingly, part three of the proclamation is dedicated for the protection of consumers and distribution of goods and services.